rachelsfba/podcastr/README.markdown

 # SYNOPSIS

-  podcastr does not use in aguments in this release.
+podcastr does not use arguments in this release.

 # NOTICES